Local college among BEST places to work in Texas

-HOUSTON (CW39) Fortune Magazine and Great Place To Work® have recognized Lone Star College as one of this year’s Best Workplaces in Texas™.
+HOUSTON (CW39) Fortune Magazine and Great Place To Work have recognized Lone Star College as one of this year’s Best Workplaces in Texas.
 LSC was the only higher education institution to make the list, being ranked 14th out of 25 companies.

 Lone Star College has worked hard to create a culture where employees want to come to work.
 We are pleased to receive this recognition and grateful to all our employees for making Lone Star College one of the best places to work in Texas.Stephen C. Head, Ph.D., LSC Chancellor